ericmjl/essays-on-data-science/docs/people-skills/hiring.md

 1. What's the purpose of the code?
 2. How is it organized?
 Are there other plausible ways of organizing the code?
 3. What tradeoffs did the candidate make in choosing that particular code organization?
-4. Are there parts of the code that remain dissatisfactory, and if so, how would you improve it for the future?
+4. Are there parts of the code that remain dissatisfactory, and if so, how would you improve it in the future?

 That 4th question is particularly revealing.
 No code is going to be perfect, even my own.